tomcadene/rapidread/README.md

 ### Description
 RapidRead is a JavaScript utility that dynamically enhances the readability of web content by bolding the first few letters of words and making the remaining letters slightly transparent.
-This technique, inspired by bionic reading methods, aims to improve reading speed and comprehension..
+This technique, inspired by bionic reading methods, aims to improve reading speed and comprehension.
 This feature can be toggled on and off via a slider button, and the user's preference is saved in localStorage.

 ![rr-difference](https://github.com/tomcadene/rapidread/assets/165381734/2e62a7b6-5775-4274-8dbd-08b9b31cca07)

 ### Demo
 - A demo is present here: https://tomcadene.com/projects/rapidread.html.